Skip to main content

 Fourth, priests lived off tithes and offerings under the Mosaic covenant, but that was a covenant specific administration with covenant specific boundaries, and it is not a blank check to rebuild entitlement under the new covenant (Numbers 18:20–24; Deuteronomy 18:1–2; 1 Peter 2:9).
 The question is not whether Israel had a priestly provision system.
 The question is whether that system is imported as an entitlement claim in the church, despite the apostolic example that explicitly refuses burdening and refuses gospel hindrance (2 Thessalonians 3:8–9; 1 Corinthians 9:12).

 So the nuance is not a retreat from the main point.
 It is a clarification: Scripture shows relief for the persecuted, gifts to the imprisoned, and hospitality for itinerant proclamation.
-A commitment to help the poor.
+And a commitment to help the poor.
 But none of these authorize a standing entitlement mindset in ministry.
 Paul’s pattern remains the interpretive anchor: he would rather suffer than become a burden, because the gospel must be preached without hindrance.

 Lastly, the church in Jerusalem faced intense opposition, and many believers moved into a form of communal sharing: those who had property sold assets and laid the proceeds at the apostles’ feet, and distribution was made to each as any had need (Acts 2:44–45; Acts 4:32–35).
 Hebrews also describes believers who accepted the plundering of their property because they had a better and abiding possession (Hebrews 10:34).
 In that setting, the “economy” of the church was shaped by crisis, persecution, and need.
 The goal was not comfort but endurance, so that suffering did not collapse faith.